ministryofjustice/moj-frontend/docs/components/alert.md

 You may not need to display the alert if something else confirms success, for example the [GOV.UK Design System task list component](https://design-system.service.gov.uk/components/task-list/) or the user progressing to another page.

-[inset] If you need to display more information or want a more prominent component, consider the [GOV.UK Design System success banner component](https://design-system.service.gov.uk/components/notification-banner/).
+^If you need to display more information or want a more prominent component, consider the [GOV.UK Design System success banner component](https://design-system.service.gov.uk/components/notification-banner/).^

 If the user has completed something more significant (such as a whole application) or reached the end of a service, use the [GOV.UK Design System confirmation page](https://design-system.service.gov.uk/patterns/confirmation-pages/).